The whole lecture will be held via distance learning. No physical attendance is required.

 Tasks 1 - 3

-Tutors are available in the Vislab (Favoritenstraße 9-11, 5th floor) to answer questions and help with problems.
-The usual date is Wednesday 17:00-18:00 unless Wednesday is a holiday.
-The dates for WS2017/18 are:
+Tutors are available in the via Zoom to answer questions and help with problems.

-Please be there at the begin of the session.
+Please be there at the start of the session.

 The goal of the lab course "Introduction to Computer Graphics" is to practice and deepen concepts from the "Introduction to Visual Computing" course.

-In this course, a 3d mesh viewer will be developed using C++ and OpenGL in six programming assignments.
-This assigments include the following topics:
+In this course, a 3D mesh viewer will be developed using C++ and OpenGL in five programming assignments.
+This assignments include the following topics: